gaboesquivel/gaboesquivel.com/source/_posts/2015-07-10-continuous-delivery.markdown

 ## Continuous Integration

-In order achieve continuous delivery you need high automation of the delivery process and the developers have to continuously integrate their code, at least once a day.
+In order to deliver continuously you also need to do Continuous Integration.
+That means developers have to continuously integrate their code, at least once a day.
 Successful integration is determined by an integration server that builds the system and runs the test suite every time new code is added, if tests failed the dev team receives a notification, this allows the team to fix the problem as soon as it appears.

 ### Integration Strategies
 Numerous different integration models are possible and they are tight to the version control strategy.
 Andy Singleton, proposed a [four pattern categorization](continuousagile.com/unblock/cd_four_patterns.html) in his book Unblock: